pranshugaba/hugo-website/content/posts/a-new-cycle/index.md

 featured: false
 ---

-I ordered a road bike online from Decathlon, and it was available for pickup from Decathlon Bandra.
-I cycled back home to Kandivali.
+I ordered a road bike online from Decathlon, and it was available for pickup from their store in Bandra.
+Given the lovely July cloudy weather, I decided to cycle back home to Kandivali.

+I tried to avoid the main roads; instead using parallel roads that were less busy.
+I got lost in Versova once, and had to backtrack for a bit.
+As a result, I ended up cycling 27 kilometres even though Bandra is only 18 kilometres away from my home.

-Here's the route that I took, as well as some pictures that I clicked on the way.
+Here's the route that I took, as well as some interesting photos I clicked on the way.

+## Map

 {{< map "decathlon" >}}

 ## Gallery
-Here's a gallery of the same pictures as on the map, but larger and with captions.

-{{< gallery dir="decathlon" showCoords="true" >}}
+{{< gallery dir="decathlon" showCoords="false" >}}